 Roles and Responsibilities

-Bruce Robertson is a Research Vice President and Distinguished Analyst in Gartner's CIO Research group, covering a wide range of CIO key initiatives.
+Bruce Robertson is a Research Vice President and Distinguished Advisor in Gartner's CIO Research group, covering a wide range of CIO key initiatives.
 His particular depth from past analyst research roles includes changing people's mindset and behavior in IT and across the business.
-More specifically, Mr. Robertson focuses on emerging innovative methods and best practices including the change leadership tactics and capabilities that inspire and engage people on any needed transformational change journey.
+Mr. Robertson also focuses on emerging innovative methods and best practices including the change leadership tactics and capabilities that inspire and engage people on any needed transformational journey.
 With these, CIOs can lead digital business transformation and build a culture ready for anything.
-Furthermore, his emerging research agenda seeks to clarify how an increasingly agile IT must mesh with digital design business practices including design thinking and lean startup, and this is an increasingly common target for digital business transformation efforts.
+Furthermore, he works with clients to help an increasingly agile IT to engage the business with digital design business practices including design thinking and lean startup, and this is an increasingly common target for digital business transformation efforts.
 His expertise areas include digital design, process thinking, change leadership, high-performance teams and culture dynamics, the people and process side of digital business transformation.